anoopsarkar/compilers-class/faq.md

     * I knew what I was saying here, but didn't write it.
     * This is the correct answer for some question other than the one asked, but I didn't get any marks for it.
     * I didn't understand the question.

-### Final Exam and Final Marks Appeals
+### Final and Final Marks Appeals

 If you're concerned about your mark at the end of the course, you can see the instructor.
 Here are some guidelines:

-* You can come to the instructor's office at designated times to review your final exam.
-* Like assignments, you can ask the instructor to reevaluate your final exam marking.
+* Like assignments, you can ask the instructor to reevaluate your final marking.
 * The following are not good reasons to get a higher final mark:
     * I want it.
     * I think I deserve it.